rforbiodatascience/2020_group05/README.md

 * Make it up to tidy-format
 * PCA analysis for at undersøge hvor mange components beskriver variabiliteten.
 * See if there is a correlation between level of enzymes and status of women as carriers.
 Take age + season into account (optional).
+* Shiny app - Are you a carrier or..?